Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Autonomy System Design

 \subsubsection{Supporting States:}

 The last part of the construction is state sampling, which is responsible for distributing the supporting states within the state space.
-The positions and the number of the supporting states are critical as they determine the accuracy of the value function and also the computational time.
+The positions and the number of supporting states are critical as they determine the accuracy of the value function and also computational time.
 More supporting states generally provide a better estimation of the optimal value function but require more time to compute as shown in Section~\ref{sec:first-exp}.
 We consider uniform sampling, importance sampling, and trajectory sampling strategies in this work.
 All these sampling methods require a region to distribute the supporting states.
-The first two methods introduced in Section~\ref{sec:first-exp} and Section~\ref{sec:second-exp} need prior knowledge of the environment and specifying a sampling region manually, e.g., a rectangular workspace.
-Uniform sampling tessellates a pre-defined region into equal-sized cells and uses the cell vertices as the supporting states.
+The first two methods introduced in Section~\ref{sec:first-exp} and Section~\ref{sec:second-exp} need prior knowledge of the environment and specification of a sampling region, e.g., a rectangular workspace.
+In greater detail, the uniform sampling tessellates a pre-defined region into equal-sized cells and uses the cell vertices as the supporting states.
 The importance sampler first uniformly samples a large number of states and then selects them based on some weighting criteria, e.g., the slope of the terrain at a given state point.
 The trajectory sampler utilizes the global path generated by a global planner as a heuristic to define the planning and sampling region.
+It extracts a path segment on the global path starting from the current robot pose and distributes the state samples around this path segment, whose length can also be determined by the maximum linear speed of the robot.
 It distributes the state samples around the same path segment extracted from the global trajectory-based goal generation method.
-This method is especially useful when the fast online computation is required, since it does not need to search over the entire planning region.
+This method is especially useful when fast online computation is required since it does not need to search the entire planning region.